Written and updated by Ruqin

 At the junction of Nanjing East and West Roads lies People’s Square, a cultural and historical hub.
 Here, you can visit top attractions like the Shanghai Museum, which houses a vast collection of ancient Chinese artifacts, including jade, ceramics, and calligraphy.
 Another highlight is the Shanghai Urban Planning Exhibition Center, where you can see a fascinating scale model of the entire city, showcasing its past, present, and future.

-If you’re in the mood for some entertainment, head to the Shanghai Grand Theatre, located near People’s Square.
+If you’re in the mood for some entertainment, head to the Shanghai Grand Theater, located near People’s Square.
 This stunning venue hosts a variety of performances, from traditional Chinese opera to ballet and modern theater.
 It’s an excellent way to spend an evening after a day of shopping and sightseeing.

 7) Indulge in Street Food